treeverse/lakeFS/docs/reference/commands.md

 #### Synopsis
 {:.no_toc}

-Show log of commits for a given branch
+Show log of commits for a given branch.
+With objects or prefixes, show log of commits containing changes to at least one of the paths.

 ```
 lakectl log <branch uri> [flags]